alivemachine/Time/README.md

 ## 📍 Overview

 A simple web experience aiming to relax.
 This knob slows down time.
 Click to interact with it.
+The experience contains easter eggs.

 ---